cda913/BFDP_Metis/Proposal.md

 # Proposal

-Wegman's, a regional upscale grocery store headquartered in upstate New York, is looking to expand their business.
-I will look at the increase in per capita income by county to recommend locations that look like good targets for new stores.
+Maryson's, an online clothing company, gets a lot of visitors but not a lot of sales.
+By analysing web-traffic, I'm hoping to show how Maryson's can improve their website to increase sales.

-I will be using the US Bureau of Economic Analysis Annual Personal Income by County for the 13 states nearest New York (inlcuding New York State) through 2019 (the latest available), the USBEA Personal Income by State through the second quarter of 2021, and the US Federal Housing and Finance Agency's house price indexes which covers 100 metro areas across the US through 2021.
+I will be using [UCI Online Shoppers Purchasing Intention Dataset](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset).
+This is a year's worth of data from a website.
+It shows how long each person stayed on the site, what pages of three kinds (Admininstrative, Informational, and Product) the person visited, on what kind of page they spent the most time, from what kind of page they left, and some additional data.

-For an MVP, I will present a graph of the increase per capita income for 2018 to 2019.
+For an MVP, I will present a graph of the amount of time spent on product-pages vs. purchase.
+For the final presentation, I will present the visit duration and behavior in more detail.